palahsu/QR-CodeGen/README.md

 - Adding URL
 - Adding Text

+You can run this script on your py compiler/terminal.
+Install all python requirements!
 More feature & exe coming Soon!

 For any kind of help, support, payment, suggetion and request ask me on Gmail / Telegram: